circularr/autofun/README.md

 # auto.fun Token Tracker

-A fun, experimental token tracker web app for the auto.fun ecosystem.
+A .fun, experimental token tracker web app for the auto.fun ecosystem.

 ## Features
 - View tokens with volume, market cap, holders, liquidity %, and more